wd111624/CMR_plan/README.md

 ![image](https://github.com/wd111624/CMR_plan/blob/main/concept.png)

+**Note:** we provide two versions of implementations, one using a vanilla UNet as backbone (main branch, corresponding to the MICCAI paper [1]) and the other using a stacked-hourglass backbone (SHG-Net branch, corresponding to the Med.
+Phys. paper [2]).
+Please be advised that you might need much more training data for the SHG-Net to work effectively than the UNet.

 ## Introduction
-We provide an example data (case) located in the path "./data", which is used as both train and valiadtion (test) data for code demonstration purpose.
+We provide an example data (case) located in the path "./data", which is used as both train and validation (test) data for code demonstration purpose.

 ## Step 1: Preprocess localizers
 The first step is to prepare the localizers based on which the standard views are prescribed, from raw DICOM files